dps923/winter2017/assignments/a4-football-players.md

 <br>

 #### Show / prove that your app works
 Final testing of your app must be on a device.
-Then, take a screenshot.
+Then, take a screenshot of **each** scene (list and detail).

 Screenshots can be taken:
 - on the device itself
 - using the Xcode Devices window (on the Window menu), you can use the "take screenshot" button, and it will be stored on the desktop.
 - in the Simulator, File>Screenshot, it will store the file on the desktop

-Submit it with your project.
-Put it in the project folder, before doing the zip task.
+Submit **both** screenshots with your project.
+Put them in the project folder, before doing the zip task.

-Please include a screenshot of:

-1. tab 1 portrait and landscape showing the layout changing (2 screenshots)
-1. tab 2 portrait
-1. tab 3 portrait
-1. tab 4 portrait

 <br>

 ### Submitting your work
 Follow these instructions to submit your work:
 1. Make sure your project works correctly
 2. Locate your project folder in Finder
-3. Right-click the folder, and choose **Compress "(project-name)"**, which creates a zip file (make sure the zip file is fairly small, around 500KB or less)
+3. Right-click the folder, and choose **Compress "(project-name)"**, which creates a zip file (make sure the zip file is fairly small, around 1MB or less)
 4. Login to Blackboard/My.Seneca, and in this course's Assignments area, look for the upload link, and submit your work there